 HOW IT ALL STARTED

-Breathe Magic is actually breathing due to the persistence of David Owen who is a QC and a Magic Circle magician.
-He peddled his idea to numerous charities; all of which were not enthusiastic enough to take up his inspiration.
-I imagine no one managed to understand how magic could actually be useful for such a serious matter.
+Breathe Magic began thanks to the persistence of David Owen who is a QC and a Magic Circle magician.
+He peddled his idea to numerous charities; none of which were enthusiastic enough to take up his inspiration.
+I imagine no one managed to understand how magic could actually be practically useful for such a serious matter.

 In learning the magic ‘tricks’, other truly magical things began to happen.

-A good magician makes eye contact with his or her audience and confidently presents their skill to those watching.
-In learning magic, in a matter of days they could share new abilities that their parents, friends and peers do not have.
-Confidence in many children soared, which in turn seemed to help with their attitude toward the physical tasks involved in learning how to handle the props.
-Their leaps in skills with public speaking, their eye contact, their confidence to engage with the world were all the things that turned out to be the real magic.
+A good magician makes eye contact with his or her audience and confidently presents their performance to those watching.
+In learning magic, in a matter of days the young magicians could share new abilities that their parents, friends and peers do not have.
+I saw confidence in many children soar, which in turn seems to help with their attitude toward the physical tasks involved in learning how to handle the props.
+Their improvements in skills with public speaking, their eye contact, their confidence to engage with the world were all the things that turned out to be the real magic.